khrt/Raisin/README.md

         required => ['id', Int],
         optional => ['name', Str],
     ],
+    desc => 'Put data',
     put => 'all' => sub {
         'PUT'
     };

 ## req

-An alias for `$self->req`, this provides quick access to the [Raisin::Request](https://metacpan.org/pod/Raisin::Request) object for the current route.
+An alias for `$self->req`, which provides quick access to the [Raisin::Request](https://metacpan.org/pod/Raisin::Request) object for the current route.

-Use `req` to get access to the request headers, params, etc.
+Use `req` to get access to a request headers, params, etc.

     use DDP;
     p req->headers;